StockNews.com Initiates Coverage on MediciNova (NASDAQ:MNOV)

-StockNews.com assumed coverage on shares of MediciNova (NASDAQ:MNOV – Free Report) in a report released on Monday.
-The firm issued a hold rating on the biopharmaceutical company’s stock.
+Research analysts at StockNews.com began coverage on shares of MediciNova (NASDAQ:MNOV – Get Free Report) in a report released on Tuesday.
+The firm set a “hold” rating on the biopharmaceutical company’s stock.

 Institutional Investors Weigh In On MediciNova